 Once you see the distances between your words, it is easier to artificially inflate or deflate your score.
 In our studies, participants do not receive feedback about their score or word distances, and their scores are fairly consistent when they retake the task two weeks later.

 Objectively measuring the relatedness of words is difficult, so as a proxy we look at how often the words are used together in similar contexts.
 We use the Common Crawl corpus, which contains thousands of different words across billions of webpages.
 Using an algorithm, we compute the distance (or relatedness) between the words; words such as “cat” and “dog” are often used close together and thus have smaller distances between them, while words such as “cat” and “book” would have greater distances.
-The total score is simply the average of these word distances.
+The total score is simply the average of these word distances: greater distances give a higher score.

 If we required 10 valid words, we would not be able to compute a score if there was a single misspelling.
 Requiring only 7 of the 10 allows for some redundancy; you can provide up to 3 invalid words while still receiving a score.
 In our initial study, nobody provided fewer than 7 valid words, which is why we chose 7.